jabbott7335/ce-pe-bootcamp/docs/devops/tekton/tekton.md

 Wait for few minutes for your pipeline to complete all the tasks.
 If it is successful, you will see something like below:

 Use the `tkn` cli to check the pipeline has completed successfully:

 ```bash
 NAME              AGE              LAST RUN                    STARTED         DURATION    STATUS
 app-build   33 minutes ago         app-build-run-2cfbx         2 minutes ago   2 minutes   Succeeded
 ```

-If it is successful, check that the `ImageStream` has been created successfully using the `oc` command.
+If it is successful, check that the `ImageStream` has been created successfully using the `oc` command, you will see something like below:

 ```bash
 NAME                      IMAGE REPOSITORY     TAGS     UPDATED